red lentil and rice soup

 3. Then put them with the rice, quartered onion, and water into the pressure cooker and boil about 10 minutes uncovered.

 4. Skim off as much of the white foam on the surface as possible.
 (Unlike beer, this soup shouldn't have a head).
-Then close the pressure cooker, bring to full steam and let'er go for 5 minutes, then lower for 10 minutes.
+Then add the optional red pepper paste if you've got it, close the pressure cooker, bring it to full steam and let'er go for 5 minutes, then lower for 10 minutes (adjust to your particular pressure cooker).
 Open and add salt to taste.

-5. In a saucepan brown the pieces of bread (pita, American, whatever) in the butter.
+5. In a saucepan brown the pieces of bread (pita, American, whatever, cut in small cubes like croutons) in the butter.

 6. Add to the soup together with the lemon juice.
 Then simmer together for a few minutes or until the desired consistency is reached.
 We like it thick.
 So we cut down Isgouhi's original 3 1/2 qts to 2 1/2 qts and then simmer it down longer afterward.
 After all this pressure cooking, the rice should almost dissolve into the creamy soup.
 Sprinkle some red pepper powder or paprika and cumin on each serving.
 Then enjoy.